The Ultimate Guide to Vintage Givenchy

 Hubert de Givenchy’s legacy lives on in his legendary fragrances, but navigating the world of vintage perfume reformulations can be challenging.
 In this guide, we demystify the codes and markers that define authentic Givenchy history, helping you build a rigorous collection with confidence and precision.

 When discussing Givenchy fragrances, it is impossible not to pay tribute to their creator: Monsieur Hubert de Givenchy, one of the most refined and elegant men of the 20th century.
-His creations have always been synonymous with high-class sophistication, and his perfumes were no exception.
+Every project was meticulously supervised and vetted by Hubert himself, ensuring his personal standard of excellence was upheld in every bottle.

+Hubert de Givenchy founded his fashion house in 1952 and launched 'Parfums Givenchy' in 1957.
 During the early years, Givenchy perfumes were produced in different factories, but from 1969 onwards, they were manufactured in the brand’s own facilities.
+In 1981, the company joined the 'Veuve Clicquot-Ponsardin' industrial group, subsequently acquired by LVMH in 1986.

 Understanding Givenchy Batch Codes

 GIVENCHY perfumes use a traditional numbered code, sometimes accompanied by letters.
-The first digit is the most significant, as it usually denotes the year of production.Note: During the 1970s, many perfumes were "blended" in the USA and sold under the denomination "Parfums Givenchy, Inc., New York."
-These U.S.-made perfumes featured different batch codes, and dating them can be empirical.
+The first digit is the most significant, as it usually denotes the year of production.

-| Hubert de Givenchy showing Monsieur de Givenchy Haute Concentration |
+Hubert de Givenchy showing Monsieur de Givenchy Haute Concentration

 A few Givenchy clues

-If you find the phrase 'Blended in USA from imported perfume oils' or similar wording, accompanied by the 'Givenchy Inc., New York' address, you can determine that the bottle was produced after 1976.
-This marks the year Givenchy Inc. officially established its operations in the United States.
+"Blended in USA": If you find the phrase "Blended in USA from imported perfume oils" accompanied by the "Givenchy Inc., New York" address, the bottle was produced after 1976, the year Givenchy Inc. officially established operations in the United States.

-Dating Clues for "Made in France" Givenchy Bottles.
+Dating Clues for "Made in France" Givenchy Bottles

 First step: Ensure you know the fragrance's launch year, as this provides your baseline.